giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

       + [27] "train/X_train.txt"
       + [28] "train/y_train.txt"

+It is crucial to understand how all this files are connected in order to build the Data Project.

 For this project we are not interested in the Inertial Signals and, hence, we won't be using files number [5] to [13] and [17] to [25].

 ## 3. The Variables

 ## 4. Work performed to clean up the data